 As an earnest of our determination to develop the economy, we have in the past year drawn up a variety of incentives for business and investment.
 We shall continue this policy.
 The tax on dividends declared by corporations shall be reduced from the present 35% to 15%.

 In government, we shall continue to give priority to development.
-45 per cent of the national budget, instead of the usual 15, is now devoted to capital spending.
+Forty-five percent of the national budget, instead of the usual 15, is now devoted to capital spending.

-Faced with a worldwide problem of energy, we are determined to reduce our national dependence on oil to 25 per cent of all our fuel needs.
-As part of this effort, we are initiating the organization of a mass-transit system for the Metropolitan Manila area, transport being the biggest consumer of oil.
-We shall direct the shifting of needs for energy to geothermal, hydroelectric and atomic sources of power.
+Faced with a worldwide problem of energy, we are determined to reduce our national dependence on oil to 25% of all our fuel needs.
+As part of this effort, we are initiating the organization of a mass-transit system for the Metropolitan Manila area—transport being the biggest consumer of oil.
+We shall direct the shifting of needs for energy to geothermal, hydroelectric, and atomic sources of power.

 We have recently acceded to GATT, the General Agreement on Trade and Tariffs.
 We are participating in the World Conference on Sugar in Geneva, where we hope to obtain a larger share of the sugar quota for the world market.
 We are negotiating with the European Economic Community through our regional organization, the ASEAN.

-Our diplomacy is turning toward the Asian region, as it should.
-Our primary area of interest is productive Philippine participation in ASEAN and the creation of an Asian Forum as a meeting-place of the diverse ideologies, cultures, religions, political orders and national interests of the Asian national stales, which must share a common interest in peace and prosperity in the region.
+Our diplomacy is turning towards the Asian region, as it should.
+Our primary area of interest is productive Philippine participation in ASEAN and the creation of an Asian Forum as a meeting place of the diverse ideologies, cultures, religions, political orders, and national interests of the Asian national states, which must share a common interest in peace and prosperity in the region.